nishitjain/movie-rec-semantic-search/README.md

 # movie-rec-semantic-search
-A recommendation for movie based on semantic search.
+A recommendation system for movies based on semantic search and matrix factorization.